-The significance of the Chicago Fed National Activity Index sheds light upon the relevance of real activity for the shocks embedded within the HML carry factor.
-The positive estimate is in line with intuition, as we expect real activity to be expanding during good times which coincide with excess returns for the carry trade, whereas when adverse global shocks hit, carry trade returns should erode as currencies that are more exposed to the shocks, which may include declines in real activity, depreciate.
-This finding is encouraging as while this paper argues for the outsize relevance of financial intermediaries and consequently financial activity, negative shocks that affect real activity and production that should also serve as an economic global source of risk are found to be a relevant determinant of the dominant HML carry factor that underlies foreign exchange risk.
+The significance of the Chicago Fed National Activity Index sheds light upon the relevance of real activity for the HML carry factor.
+The positive estimate is in line with intuition as we expect real activity to be expanding during good times which coincide with positive excess returns for the carry trade, whereas when adverse real global shocks hit, carry trade returns should erode as currencies that are more exposed to the shocks depreciate while the safer currencies that are used as funding appreciate.
+This finding is encouraging because while this paper argues for the outsize relevance of financial intermediaries and consequently financial activity, negative shocks that affect real activity and production that should also serve as an additional economic source of global risk are found to be relevant determinants of the dominant HML carry factor that underlies foreign exchange risk.

 In terms of explained variation, the univariate specification shows that intermediary shocks account for 7% of the variation in the HML carry factor.
-Consumption factors do not increase the R^2 or adjusted R^2 by much, again supportive of the dominant role of financial intermediaries over households for the pricing of exchange rate risk.
-The full specification reaches an adjusted R^2 of 28.7%, showing that while intermediary capital risk is a component of the total risk contained in the HML carry factor, other economic sources of risk such as risk aversion, liquidity, and real activity also play a significant role.
+Consumption factors do not increase the $R^2$ or adjusted $R^2$ by much, again supportive of the dominant role of financial intermediaries over households for the pricing of exchange rate risk.
+The full specification reaches an adjusted $R^2$ of 28.7%, showing that while intermediary capital risk is a component of the total risk contained in the HML carry factor, other economic sources of risk such as risk aversion, liquidity, and real activity also play a significant role.
+However given that these determinants only explain up to a third of the variation in the HML carry factor, there is still much work to be done in uncovering its other economic determinants.

 Columns (5)-(8) display similar specifications for the global dollar factor.
 In the baseline specifications in Columns (5) and (6), I do not find a significant correlation with intermediary capital shocks, suggestive that intermediary capital risk is distinct from that contained within the global dollar factor.
-However upon controlling for other economic sources of risk, I obtain a positive and significant estimate for the intermediary capital shocks.10 Given that intermediary capital risk was not subsumed by the global dollar factor in the asset pricing tests yet I find a
+However upon controlling for other economic sources of risk, I obtain a positive and significant estimate for the intermediary capital shocks.
+Given that intermediary capital risk was not subsumed by the global dollar factor in the asset pricing tests yet I find a positive correlation here signifies that while intermediary capital risk may not be wholly contained in the global dollar factor, they do share some common variation, namely shocks that affect intermediary capital may also affect other sources of risk embedded within the global dollar factor.